peter88213/noveltree-help/source/section_view.rst

       key.

 Remove Relationship
-   When clicking on |Remove|, the selected relationship is removed from the list.
+   When clicking on |Remove| or pressing the ``Del`` key, the selected relationship is removed from the list.

 View the related element
    When double-clicking on a related element, or clicking on |Goto|,